INSIDE: Use metal strapping tape to make easy and affordable hanging orb shape planter. DIY planter for hanging on patio or tree.

 – metal chain link or bungee cord

-how to make a hanging orb planter
+how to make hanging planter for a tree

 Other than having to make a second trip to the hardware store to buy more materials, and having to pause to tend to a metal-induced scratch, this project came together very quickly!